esentri/domainlifecycles/readme_building_blocks.md

 - [DomainService](#DomainService)
 - [DomainEvent](#DomainEvent)

+Parts of the structures defined by those type interfaces are inspired by the JMolecules project: https://github.com/xmolecules/jmolecules/tree/main/jmolecules-ddd.

 Additionally, DLC provides support for supplementary Building Blocks / patterns often used, when tactical DDD is applied:
 - [DomainCommand](#DomainCommand)
 - [ApplicationService](#ApplicationService)